atextor/turtle-formatter/README.md

 Most serializers, while creating valid RDF/Turtle, create _ugly_ formatting.
-Obviously, what is ugly and what isn't is highly subjective, so this should be configurable. **turtle-formatter** addresses this by making the formatting style configurable, e.g. how alignment should be done, where extrace spaces should be inserted and even if indendation is using tabs or spaces.
-A default style is provided that reflects sane settings (the author's opinon).
+Obviously, what is ugly and what isn't is highly subjective, so this should be configurable. **turtle-formatter** addresses this by making the formatting style configurable, e.g. how alignment should be done, where extra spaces should be inserted and even if indendation is using tabs or spaces.
+A default style is provided that reflects sane settings (i.e., the author's opinion).
 An RDF document formatted using the default style could look like this:

 ```turtle
 @prefix rdfs: <http://www.w3.org/2000/01/rdf-schema#> . ①